markszulc/experience-manager-learn.en/help/cloud-service/local-development-environment/development-tools.md

 1. Ensure the Adobe Org Cloud Manager is associated with is active in the Adobe Org switcher
 1. Create a new or open an existing Console Program to associate the Cloud Manager access to.
     + _Note that Adobe I/O Console programs are different concepts to Cloud Manager programs_
-1. Tap "Add to Project" > API
+1. Tap Add to Project > API
 1. Tap Experience Cloud
 1. Select Cloud Manager and tap Next
 1. Select the option to either:
     1. Generate a new keypair
         + When generating a new keypair, the keypair will automatically download in a zip file
-    1. Upload a public key
+    1. Or upload a public key (you must have the corresponding private key)
 1. Tap Next
 1. Select Developer - Cloud Service
 1. Tap Save configured API